Frequently Asked Questions

-We are pleased to advise that Kieser remains open for Physiotherapy and Exercise Physiology services.
+We are pleased to advise that all Kieser clinics have remained open for Physiotherapy and Exercise Physiology services throughout the entirety of the Coronavirus situation.
 All of our clients have come to Kieser because of injury, infirmity or other medical conditions and our services are essential to maintaining their health and wellbeing.
-Regrettably however, we have closed independent training at all Kieser centres in line with the direction from the State and Federal government as of Monday 23rd March 2020 at 12:00pm
+In line with state regulations, our clinics in metropolitan Melbourne are currently closed for independent training.

 Can I book a Physiotherapy or Exercise Physiology session in the centre?

 Yes.
 Australian Minister for Health, Greg Hunt, has confirmed that ALL Allied Health businesses can continue working and are encouraged to do so.
 We will continue to apply strict hygiene measures during these sessions.
 If you would like to book an initial assessment, please click here.
 All follow up sessions can be booked by calling your local Kieser centre.